ThinkThinkAI/ThinkDB/README.md

 - **Principled Approach:** We believe that offering database clients as a service poses significant security risks; therefore, ThinkDB is designed to operate securely on your own infrastructure.
 - **Encrypted Communication:** All connection information is securely encrypted, safeguarding your credentials and ensuring that your data remains protected at all times.
 - **Database Security:** We believe database security should be managed on the database itself, reinforcing access controls and preventing unauthorized access.
+- **Custom AI Provider:** Select the AI provider that best suits your needs or host your own AI system, giving you complete control over the AI integration and ensuring it complies with your security policies.

 ## Getting Started